hemanth22/CV/docs/index.md

 **Problem Statement:**

+__Challenge:__ The organization-wide migration of OpenShift from Cluster A to Cluster B required efficient handling of 1000+ DeploymentConfigs and 3000+ Pods across 14 different projects.

+__Issue:__ Manual shutdown and subsequent manual scaling of services in Cluster B was time-consuming and complex.

+**Solution:**
+__Automated Backup and Scaling Script:__
+- Developed a set of __shell scripts__ to automate the migration process.
+- __Backup of Pods:__
+  - Created a script to take an __exact backup__ of the pod count for each DeploymentConfig using OpenShift command-line tools and `awk`.
+  - Ensured accurate data preservation during the migration.
+ - __Scaling Down and Up:__
+   - Wrote scripts to __scale down__ pods under DeploymentConfigs in Cluster A.
+   - After migration, scaled up the pods in Cluster B based on the previous backup.
+   - Reduced manual effort and ensured consistency.

+__Results:__

+__Efficient Automation:__ The script significantly reduced manual work, especially for scaling down services from the OpenShift UI.
+__Streamlined Migration:__ Faster and more reliable migration process with minimal human intervention.

+**Problem Statement:**

 __Challenge:__ The organization discontinued the use of SOAP UI and PostMan for live verification of the RFQ (Request for Quote) program.

 __Issue:__ The absence of suitable tools hindered the ability to perform live verification efficiently.